Robert Icke

 Robert Icke (/aɪk/; born 29 November 1986) is an English playwright and theatre director.
-He has been referred to as the "great hope of British theatre."

-He is best known for his play The Doctor, and his modern adaptations of classic texts, including versions of Oresteia, Mary Stuart, and 1984, devised with Duncan Macmillan.
+He is best known for his plays Oedipus, The Doctor, and his modern adaptations of classic texts, including versions of Oresteia, Mary Stuart, and 1984, devised with Duncan Macmillan.

-Life and career

-Early years
+Early life and education

 Born in Stockton-on-Tees to a non-theatrical family, he was taken to see a production of Richard III starring Kenneth Branagh as a teenager, which inspired him to take up writing and directing.
-He then founded a theatre company, Arden Theatre, and directed a series of shows at Arc Theatre over a five-year period between 2003 and 2008.
+He set up a theatre company, Arden Theatre, and directed a series of shows at ARC Theatre & Arts Centre, Stockton-on-Tees between 2003 and 2008.

-He studied at Ian Ramsey Church of England School, Stockton, Queen Elizabeth Sixth Form College, Darlington, and then studied English at King's College, Cambridge, where he was taught by Anne Barton.
+He studied at Ian Ramsey Church of England School in Stockton, where he achieved 13 A* grades at GCSE, before attending Queen Elizabeth Sixth Form College in Darlington.
+He read English at Kings College, Cambridge.

 Mentored by Michael Grandage through his early career, he worked as an assistant and associate director to Thea Sharrock, Michael Attenborough and Trevor Nunn.

+Career

+Icke has been referred to as the "great hope of British theatre."